stevinz/iris/README.md

 Returns value as hexidecimal.

 ### **.[hexString]()** ( hexColor : Integer ) : String
 Returns value as hex string for use in CSS, HTML, etc. Example: "#ff0000".
-If optional **hexColor** is supplied, the returned string will be for the supplied color, not the underlying value of the current ColorEye Object.
+If optional **hexColor** is supplied, the returned string will be for the supplied color, not the underlying value of the current Iris Object.

 ### **.[rgbString]()** ( alpha : Integer ) : String
 Returns value as inner section of cssString().
 For example "255, 0, 0".
 This allows you to write to CSS variables for use with custom alpha channels in your CSS.
 Optional **alpha** value.